shawnlknight/memoization-talk/slides/slides.md

 <!--
 In this example, the useMemo function would run on the first render.
 It would block the thread until the expensive functions complete, as useMemo runs in the render.
-Initially, this won’t look as clean as useEffect, since useEffect can render a loading spinner until the expensive functions finish and the effects fire off.

-However, the expensive functions would never fire off again if listOfItems never changed and we would still get the return value from them.
+The expensive functions would never fire off again if listOfItems never changed and we would still get the return value from them.
 It would make these expensive functions seem instantaneous.
 This is ideal of you have an expensive, synchronous function or two.
 -->

 #### useMemo example